Scorcherfjk/scorcherfjk.github.io/README.md

 Programming teacher and software developer.
 Passionate about web technologies, machine learning and optimization.

-- 🔭 I’m currently working on Attach - I'm Digital Analytics Engineer
+- 🔭 I’m currently working on Havas - I'm FullStack Developer
-- 🌱 I’m currently learning GraphQL and ElasticSearch for optimize my software
+- 🌱 I’m currently learning how to make a bot for Discord
 - 💬 Ask me about web technologies and machine learning
 - 📫 How to reach me: [@fjdfreitas](https://twitter.com/fjdfreitas)